northwesternmutual/ai-challenge/README.md

 ## Example

-**NOTE:** The official rules and objectives for the current game engine can be found in [GAME.md](GAME.md).
+**NOTE:** The official rules and objectives for the current game engine can be found in [`/simulatorService/GAME.md`](./simulatorService/GAME.md) and the tournament guid can be found in [`/tournamentService/TOURNAMENT.md`](./tournamentService/TOURNAMENT.md).
 Of course this framework can easily be extended to support more game implementations.

 ### Algorithm Component
 In order to fascilitate a tournament, AI implementations are needed.
 The following illustrates how an implementation might be submitted.
 See the full [documentation](./algorithmService/README.md) for more details.